-Given current market volatility, I thought the cartoon below was worth sharing.
+Given current market volatility, I thought the cartoon above was worth sharing.
 It’s by Michael Ramirez, a 2-time Pulitzer Prize winner, and was originally published in 2008, when the markets seemed to be in a free-fall.

 There are several lessons here.